MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -RecoveryAzureStorageAccountId
-Specifies the azure_2 storage account ID of the replication target.
+Specifies the Azure storage account ID of the replication target.

 ```yaml
 Type: String